Adam Rida

 adamrida.ra@gmail.com[download CV] [connect on linkedin]

-I previously spent a year as a PhD candidate at Sorbonne University within the Trustworthy and Responsible AI Lab (TRAIL), a collaboration between Sorbonne and AXA.
-There, I worked on novel methods for explainable AI (XAI) and interpretability, specifically focusing on understanding model dynamics and concept drift.
-My research led to a publication at the DynXAI workshop of ECML-PKDD 2023.
+Before founding DeepRecall, I was a PhD candidate at Sorbonne University within the Trustworthy and Responsible AI Lab (TRAIL), a joint lab between Sorbonne and AXA focused on trustworthy AI.
+My research on explainable AI and model dynamics produced the DeltaXplainer method for interpreting model differences over time, published at the DynXAI workshop of ECML-PKDD 2023.

 Areas of Interest:

-- - Explainable AI (XAI), Concept Drift, and AI-Human Interaction
+- - Explainable AI (XAI), Concept Drift, and Model Dynamics

 Publications and Blogs